A Lesson to Learn: Corvus Pharmaceuticals Inc. (CRVS)

 Sponsored

-The average price from analysts is $5.13.
+The average price from analysts is $5.13, which is -$1.04 below the current price.
 CRVS currently public float of 37.50M and currently shorts hold a 1.35% ratio of that float.
-Today, the average trading volume of CRVS was 302.14K shares.
+Today, the average trading volume of CRVS was 4.25M shares.

 CRVS’s Market Performance

-CRVS stocks went down by -13.08% for the week, with a monthly jump of 17.10% and a quarterly performance of -18.71%, while its annual performance rate touched -48.05%.
-The volatility ratio for the week stands at 8.62% while the volatility levels for the past 30 days are set at 7.54% for Corvus Pharmaceuticals Inc..
-The simple moving average for the period of the last 20 days is 68.98% for CRVS stocks with a simple moving average of 30.10% for the last 200 days.
+CRVS stocks went up by 147.79% for the week, with a monthly jump of 226.46% and a quarterly performance of 138.22%, while its annual performance rate touched 38.65%.
+The volatility ratio for the week stands at 27.93% while the volatility levels for the past 30 days are set at 12.19% for Corvus Pharmaceuticals Inc..
+The simple moving average for the period of the last 20 days is 147.49% for CRVS stocks with a simple moving average of 104.14% for the last 200 days.

 Analysts’ Opinion of CRVS